nehegeb/flutter_playground/lib/app/localization/data/README.md

 ## Choosing the default and fallback language of the app

-*I would recommend sticking to English as the default language, as it is the most used worldwide.
+*HINT: I would recommend sticking to English as the default language, as it is the most used worldwide.
 But you can choose whatever you like.*

 At the very top of the file `app/localization/localization.dart` you'll find the variable `defaultLanguageId` which determines the default and fallback language of the app.
 Just change that language ID to any one you like.

-NOTE: There has to exist a localization file corresponding to the default language ID!
+**NOTE: There has to exist a localization file corresponding to the default language ID!
 For English it would be the language ID `en` with the localization file `app/localization/data/localization_en.json`.
-If no such file exists, there'll be an error while launching the app!
+If no such file exists, there'll be an error while launching the app!**

 ## How to add a new language